 “Failure will never overtake me if my determination to succeed is strong enough”

 Sadly, it’s not just Uber drivers abandoning me in the road or lack of announcements on train and buses that add to my stress levels, as often as not it’s my fellow commuters.
-In the last month I’ve been elbowed in the mouth, grabbed by the shoulders and shoved, screamed at and told to travel after 10am.
+While commuting, I’ve been elbowed in the mouth, grabbed by the shoulders and shoved, screamed at and told to travel after 10am.
 As you can imagine, experiencing all of this before I get to work can ruin my day before it’s even really started.

 How do I manage then?
 I tend to listen to podcasts or audio book whilst on the move, which usually reduces the stress and stops me from thinking about announcements and what other people are doing or thinking.
 I also make sure to give myself extra time and put effort into planning my journeys; but above all I’m not shy to talk about the stress of travelling to work.
 The most crucial thing you can do when you are stressed or anxious is to make sure you are continuing to look after yourself.
 Make time to relax when you need to and learn to say no to requests that are too much for you.

-I am lucky to work for an organisation such as London Vision, where I am surrounded by empathetic colleagues and managers who support me through the sometimes unbearable process of just getting to work.
-I have an understanding manager who allows me to avoid peak hours, which is extremely kind and it helps my stress levels and my work.
+I am lucky to work for an organisation where I am surrounded by empathetic colleagues and managers who support me through the sometimes unbearable process of just getting to work.
+I have an understanding manager who allows me to avoid peak hours, which helps me manage my stress levels and my work.

 As I said previously, one of the most important things to do when tackling stress is talk about it.
 In order to address this epidemic we need to reach out to friends, family and colleagues; or to professionals”.